ammar-tanwar/bloglearnbay/posts/how-to-become-a-demanding-full-stack-developer-in-2023-all-confusion-sorted.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/full-stack-1.jpg" style="width:100%" class="img"/></img>

-Become A Full-Stack Developer Wiz Within A Year
+## <i>Become A Full-Stack Developer Wiz Within A Year</i>

 Everything is undergoing digital transformation today.
 Our present decade lives are filled with applications and websites.
-The apps like Instagram, Zomato, Alexa, HealthifyMe, or youtube are providing users with solutions and services as desired.
+The apps like <b>Instagram, Zomato, Alexa, HealthifyMe, or youtube</b> are providing users with solutions and services as desired.

 Starting from the morning alarm to the nighttime planning for the following days, starting from the health monitoring to ordering medicines, even while feeling hungry.

-Ever wondered who makes the apps work?
+<i>Ever wondered who makes the apps work?</i>

 Who is behind all the updates, and how do you get new posts or videos every time you refresh the page or the app?
 Here comes the **full-stack Developer**  under the limelight.